The Beast of Hollow Mountain: Plot

 After he returns to the ranch, Jimmy tells Felipe he will move away during the cattle shipment, giving Felipe full ownership of the ranch and getting Enrique off his back.
-Felipe is taken aback by this, and then tells Jimmy that if he follows through on this he will make to kill Enrique.
+Felipe is taken aback by this, and then tells Jimmy that if he follows through on this, he will kill Enrique.
 Suddenly, Panchito come to their door, saying that his father has not returned from the swamp.
 Jimmy and Felipe go and find only Pancho's hat, assuming the worst.
 They return and Jimmy lies to Panchito, who refuses to leave his father in the swamp and tries to go in, only to be stopped by Jimmy.
 The next day, the festival is going on in town, and while workers are busy gathering food and putting up streamers and displays, Panchito sullenly mulls about, refusing to talk to anyone.
 Jimmy talks to Don Pedro about Pancho's death, and Don Pedro promises he and his household will take good care of Panchito and wishes Jimmy well.
 Jimmy tries to bid Panchito goodbye but Panchito rebuffs him and breaks away.
 Jimmy again meets Sarita and has a meaningful goodbye with her, saying that if he saw her again he'd never let her go.
 He departs, leaving Sarita heartbroken.

 The festival is well underway, with dancers and firecrackers entertaining crowds.
 Enrique wanders through and then meets with his men to discuss his plan to stampede the cattle away from the station and scatter them to the hills, planning to make the shipment himself.
 The men follow Enrique's orders to wait before stampeding the cattle and lie down and drink together.
 Meanwhile, as Sarita prepares for her wedding, her conversation with her father causes her to have second thoughts.
 As Don Pedro's assistant Margarita goes to make further preparations, Panchito decides once and for all to go to the swamp after his father.
 Margarita tries to stop him by telling him the truth, but he refuses to accept the truth and rides away on a horse.
 Margarita finds Sarita changing into riding gear and asks if she's not going to put on her wedding dress, and Sarita answers that'll be up to Jimmy.
 Margarita then tells Sarita about Panchito's departure, and she goes out to stop him.